mlucy/mnist_aec_pytorch/README.md

 ## TODO

-* Our PGD-with-restarts seems like is has a bug.

 * Add a requirements file.

 * Add lock-holding for the training cache so experiments can be run in